 The vehicle may be equipped with an inverter-charger or other automatic genset starting device.
-Always follow the device manufacturer's instructions and safety precautions to enable automatic genset starting.
+Always follow the instructions and safety precautions provided by the manufacturer of the automatic starting device when enabling automatic genset starting.

 AWARNING EXHAUST GAS is deadly.
 MOV-ING PARTS and ELECTRICITY can cause severe personal injury or death.
 To reduce exposure to these hazards, always disable automatic genset starting before: